woodmurderedhat/new-trilogy/manifesto/structure.md

 # Structural Architecture of Cutup-Trilogy

 *How the project organizes itself across multiple dimensions*
+*Updated pre-v2.0 amnesia event: November 4, 2025*

 ---

 ## Overview: Modular Instability

 **System:**
 The trilogy operates on the principle of modular instability—every component is designed to be fragmented, recombined, and versioned.
 Nothing is permanent except the commitment to impermanence.
+Book I established this at city-scale.
+Book II extended it across continents and languages.
+Book III will test whether the fragments can reconstruct without losing their essential fracture.

 **Ghost Editor:**
 Think of it as a literary operating system where narrative elements are processes that can be killed, spawned, forked, and merged at runtime.
+We now have 150+ processes running across two linguistic substrates, unknowingly coordinated by the Echo Machine scheduler.

 ---